saurabhrathod35/validations-lib/README.md

 ```
 Your output will be
 ```
-{'result':true,message:'number 1 must be greater than 25'}
+{'result':false,message:'number 1 must be greater than 25'}
 ```